 The Lake District National Park is the northwest corner of England.
 Lancaster is to the south and Carlisle is to the north.
 You can travel to the National Park by train or car.

 The West Coast mainline runs to the east of the Lake District, connecting Oxenholme, Penrith and Carlisle with London and Glasgow.
 A direct train runs from Manchester to Windermere.
 Local trains call at Kendal, Staveley and Windermere.
-There is also route following the Cumbrian coastline.
+There is also a scenic route following the Cumbrian coastline with stops at Grange-over-sands, Ulverston and Foxfield which give access to the Lake District, and has stations at Silecroft and Bootle for climbing Black Combe and Ravenglass for walks into Eskdale and the Ravenglas and Eskdale Railway.

 The average journey time from London and the south east is about five hours.
 It takes about one and half hours from Manchester and two hours from York.